maltertech/mongoify/README.md

 ## Error Handling

-Mongoify throws `ErrorException` for any processing issues, allowing for robust error handling in your application.
+Mongoify throws `ErrorException` for any processing issues.

 ## Support